Code-Institute-Submissions/balennouri-pp4/AGILE.md

 ### Sprint 7 notes:

-My seventh sprint I did all the manual testing on the page and fixed all the content for the Readme file.
+My seventh sprint was my last sprint.
+I did all the manual testing on the page and fixed all the content for the Readme file.
 This sprint was the toughest one because of all of the testing and writing.

 * Manual Testing: Change the qty of the product in the cart